ayanfosteringlinux/PracticeAssignment/Docker.md

 * Docker client uses commands(CLI) & rest  ```API``` to communicate with docker daemon.

-* When a client runs any command on the docker client terminal, the cient terminal sends these docker commands to the docker daemon.
+* When a client runs any command on the docker client terminal, the client terminal sends these docker commands to the docker daemon.

 * It is possible for docker client to communicate with more than one daemon.